AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ## Problems

 You might have noticed that we're fetching more data than we need in `AP3`.
 Page size is `20` comments, yet we are loading `20 * number_of_rating_values`, so for `[1, 2, 3, 4]` we would load up to `80` comments, throwing away `60` of them.
 We _overscan_ so that we can be sure we have enough records from each rating to fill up the page.
+(As explained earlier, for `[1, 2, 3, 4, 5]`, the filter is a no-op, so our query planner will bypass this and use a more optimal index.)

 You might think that it would be more efficient to perform a query to get `60` keys and then do a `BatchGetItem` on the top `20`.
 This will cost more as a `BatchGetItem` _charges_ a minimum of one read capacity unit per item, allowing us to read up to `4KB`.
 A comment will be nowhere near that big, so this approach would be cost inefficient.
 As we will see in the next post, other NoSQL databases can accommodate the _multi-get_ pattern better than DynamoDB.